LazarusID/branch-by-abstraction/README.md

 # branch-by-abstraction

-A demonstration of branching by abstration
+A demonstration of branching by abstration.
+Each of the headings below corresponds to a commit message, allowing you to follow the progress of the branch.

 ## Initial State